iotifiedBigYus/mustapekka/diary.md

 ## Sam, 14.4.2024

 I made the code messy.
 After making collisions with a sofa I noticed the character moved weirdly, most likely due to the friction being calculated in a different spot.
 Had to go back to an earlier version to fix it, moving aside the newer broken version.
+Note to self: Commit when it works.

+There is now a movable sofa!
+It moves physics based, but it could be simplified.

+I think the friction still needs fixing.